rogeruiz/srht-writing/content/en/writing/leadership-styles-of-staff-engineers/index.md

 +++
-title = "Leadership styles of staff engineers" date = "2022-08-14" description = """When moving up in individual contributor track will move you from senior technical roles into a hybrid of technical & leadership roles.
-These roles are usually fall under the **staff+ engineering path** which compliments the **engineering manager path**.""" slug = "leadership-styles-of-staff-engineers"
+title = "Leadership styles of staff engineers" date = "2022-08-14" description = """When moving up in an individual contributor track, you will move from senior exclusively-technical roles into a hybrid of technical & leadership roles.
+These roles are usually fall under the **staff+ engineering path** which is a compliment to the **engineering manager path**.""" slug = "leadership-styles-of-staff-engineers"
 +++